Main Office Support and Resources

 Employee ID cards are available at the Unicard office.

-All payroll matters for trust employees (AUPE research assistants, postdoctoral fellows, etc.) are handled through Sarah Amery (SA 229F).
+Please visit the main office at SB 605 or email firstname.lastname@example.org concerning all payroll matters for trust employees (AUPE research assistants, postdoctoral fellows, etc.).
 Please provide a copy of your social insurance number, work/study permit information and TD1 forms.
-Personal information and address changes can be updated through the UCalgary portal and should be reported to Sarah (firstname.lastname@example.org).
+Personal information and address changes can be updated through the UCalgary portal and should be reported to email@example.com.

 AUPE staff are required to submit semi-monthly timesheets through the self-service menu.
-To enter your time, navigate to the all about me section and select my job and report time.
-Job aid time reporting and code definitions are available on the human resources website (www.ucalgary.ca/hr/support/employee-information/time-entry).
+To enter your time, navigate to the all about me section of my.ucalgary.ca and report time.

 Hourly paid employees (positive time) must report their positive time on a daily basis in order to be compensated.
 The entries must be an accurate reflection of dates and hours worked.